NatiTurts/Encryptor-Pro-Connector/README.md

 ## Features

-- **Advanced Encryption**: Utilizes state-of-the-art encryption algorithms to protect your data.
+- **Advanced Encryption**: Utilises state-of-the-art encryption algorithms to protect your data.
 - **Seamless Integration**: Easily integrates with various cloud platforms to ensure data security across all your applications.
 - **User-Friendly Interface**: Intuitive design allows for easy navigation and configuration.